KazumeNishidate/Infect-CA/README.md

 A snapshot of the system.

 ![](images/numbers.jpg)
-CA time step evolutions of the number of infected walkers (purple) and healthy walkers (green).
+Time step evolutions of the number of infected walkers (purple) and healthy walkers (green).

 [1] [Cellular automaton model for random walkers](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.77.1675)